Illinois horse racing is steeped in history and has offered racing fans around the United States exciting events for a number of years.

 How old do u have to be to bet in horse racing in Illinois?

 You must be at least 18 years old to wager on horse races in Illinois legally.
-This applies whether you visit a track for a meet or play online from your home in Chicago.
+This applies whether you live in Washington Park visit a track for a meet or play online from your home in Chicago.

 Is horse racing betting legal in Illinois?

 Yes, as long as you are over 18, you can legally bet on horses in IL.
-The state has three race tracks where you can bet, or alternatively, there are 24 off-track betting venues available.
+The state has three race tracks where you can bet, including Hawthorne Racecourse, or alternatively, there are 24 off-track betting venues available that host slot machines and other entertainment.
 Last year, Illinois introduced the Gambling Act, which means residents and visitors have more sports betting options, which includes horse racing.
 Online sports betting apps and retail sportsbooks are live and available in Illinois.